Kequc/kequtwitch/md/api.md

 # API

-This module is intended to make interaction with Twitch HTTP endpoints as easy as possible, utilising both Helix and Kraken API's.
+Intended to make interaction with Twitch HTTP endpoints as easy as possible, making available both Helix and Kraken API's.

 ---
 ## API options